Oral History Transcript — Dr. Kirk Bryan[an error occurred while processing this directive]

 Weart:They realized that it was an important part of the —(crosstalk) transport—

 Bryan:—yes, that's right, and so there was a project which Stommel was behind in the, around Bermuda, they made measurements of the eddies sort of in the deep field in the area where, you know, it's not visible at the surface, the eddy field there.
 But then this led to —well, there were two other main efforts.
 They were called the MODE Eddy, let's see, it was Mid-Ocean Dynamics Experiment.
 I think that's what it was called.
 And that was in the sixties there, the middle sixties.
 That was an attempt to pick out a certain area that was I think somewhat to the west of Bermuda, and they put an array of current meters which actually didn't work, actually they got stuck.
 They made a little problem of, they replaced some parts with a slightly different metal, yeah, and of course, you got corrosioni that led to the —

 Bryan:NSF, yeah, and of course there's a lot of material on the MODE thing.
 I think, I'm sure just NSF has a lot of it, kept a lot of the material, and they made a movie.

 Weart:They kept a lot of the data.
 I'm not sure if they have the archives describing how it was set up and so on, that might be a good thing —

 Weart:It's very spotty as to what —

 Bryan:Oh, really?
 I see.
 OK, Woods hole I'm sure probably would, I think they would have a lot of those documents up there, when it was set up.
-But I think the MODE—of course, there was a little bit —yes, the MODE was the first, and then that was followed by GEOSECS, which is the effort of the geochemists, and Stammel did a lot to work with them, and Broecker, and Herman Craig also at Scripps were involved in that.
+But I think the MODE—of course, there was a little bit —yes, the MODE was the first, and then that was followed by GEOSECS, which is the effort of the geochemists, and Stommel did a lot to work with them, and Broecker, and Harmon Craig also at Scripps were involved in that.
 That was of course a really global survey.
 And very important.
 Very important results.